Circular packing with D3.js and React

 }

-First, we used d3.select() to turn svg into d3 selection object.Using append we added the g element and inside it the circles.
+to turn svg into d3 selection object.Using append

-• .data(data) defines the array of data.
+defines the array of data.enter()

-• attr defines position(cx, cy) and radius(r) of each circle
+defines position(cx, cy) and radius(r) of each circle

 const scale = d3.scaleLinear().domain([0, 1000]).range([5, 80])

-scaleLinear() normalizes data to a given range.We have mapped the radius of the circle to be within [5, 80] for any value between [0, 1000] that is present in our data.
+normalizes data to a given range.We have mapped the radius of the circle to be within [5, 80] for any value between [0, 1000] that is present in our data.

 On render, we will see all circles are stacked on top of each other, since we have given same coordinate to each circle.